alexgolec/tda-api/docs/auth.rst

 to the token file.

-These functions are webdriver-agnostic, meaning you can use whatever webdriver-supported browser you can available on your system.
+These functions are webdriver-agnostic, meaning you can use whatever webdriver-supported browser you have available on your system.
 You can find information about available webdriver on the `Selenium documentation
 <https://www.selenium.dev/documentation/en/getting_started_with_webdriver/
 browsers/>`__.